 Data Centers contain a lot of sensitive and expensive equipment that needs to be protected from fire.
-A fire extinguisher in the Data Center is necessary to prevent damage or destruction of valuable equipment, data, and other assets.
-Fire extinguishers also provide an added safety layer for personnel working within the Data Center.
+A fire extinguisher in the Data Center is necessary to prevent damaging or destroying valuable equipment, data, and other assets.
+Fire extinguishers also provide a safety layer for personnel working within the Data Center.

 9. Maintenance Areas

-Maintenance areas, such as those in industrial facilities, should be equipped with fire extinguishers for several reasons.
+Maintenance areas like those in industrial facilities should be equipped with fire extinguishers for several reasons.
 Fire extinguishers can help to prevent fires from spreading and are often necessary for meeting safety protocols.
 They also provide an immediate response when needed, allowing employees to act quickly and effectively in dangerous situations.

 10. Electrical Closets

 Fires caused by electrical problems can be devastating; such fires and explosions start quickly, spreading with speed and destruction that make them difficult to contain.
-The most effective way to minimize the damage from an electric fire is to have a fire extinguisher within reach at all times.
+The most effective way to minimize the damage from an electric fire is to always have a fire extinguisher within reach.

 By keeping an extinguisher in or near any area with heavy electricity usage, like electrical closets, you can be ready for almost any fire before it spreads.
 A few seconds of preparation beforehand could save hours of cleaning up and risk later.